 Additionally, ServCorp provides limited free access to business lounges and limited free private offices.
-The business lounge is a shared workspace, with a three hour limit per day.
+The business lounge is a shared workspace, with a three-hour limit per day.

 The private office feature is limited to two days per month, as well as three complimentary days a month in a different city.

 ServCorp offers different pricing plans suited to complement the business owner’s needs.
-There is a one-time set up fee of $1-$50, depending on your location.
+There is a one-time setup fee of $1-$50, depending on your location.

 The price for an office address and mailing services, such as forwarding mail, will cost $88-$128 per month.

-The price of adding a receptionist to answer calls to your business will cost $224-$300 per month.
+Also, the price of adding a receptionist to answer calls to your business will cost $224-$300 per month.

 ServCorp is certainly the most affordable virtual office providers.
-The basic plan is around $100 per month, while the full service package is around $240 per month.
+The basic plan is around $100 per month, while the full-service package is around $240 per month.

 When working from a remote location, excellent customer service is vital and can go a long way.